Biblical Prophecy

 Ezekiel 3:17-21 ESV

-It is important to deliver the message as God reveals it, without adding any of our own words, or removing any words we don't understand.
+We must deliver the message as God reveals it, without adding any of our own words or removing any words we don't understand.
 When God tells us to deliver a message, we have that responsibility just as Ezekiel did.
-If we feel awkward or concerned with how the message will be received, we should look to the Holy Spirit for guidance as we are still required to obey God to deliver the message.
+If we feel awkward or concerned about how the message will be received, we should pray and seek God’s help, as we are still required to obey God to deliver the message according to His timing.
+No matter how it is received.

 22 And now, behold, I am going to Jerusalem, constrained by the Spirit, not knowing what will happen to me there, 23 except that the Holy Spirit testifies to me in every city that imprisonment and afflictions await me.